 Due to the fact that a lot of countries ban the import of plastic waste, plastic to hydrogen solutions can reduce the amount of plastic waste.

-3. Plastic-to-Fuel Plants Can Make Help In Solving Our Waste Predicament
+3. Plastic-to-Fuel Plants Can Help Our Waste Predicament

 We can see the changes in the waste industry.
 If plastic-to-fuel is being commercialized, it reduces the amount of plastic waste made available for other uses.
 While there are few solutions currently available that make economic sense, this may change in time.
 Why is that?
 Because peak oil will dramatically change the way business works.
 Currently, oil prices are not high enough to turn plastic waste into fuel.